-This parameter can only be set in the pbodb170.ini file.
+This parameter can only be set in the pbodb.ini file.
 For ODBC, you can set the TrimSpaces parameter in the Database Profile Setup dialog box or in code to perform the same function.

-By default, PowerBuilder trims spaces from the following datatypes: Char, Char for Bit Data, VarChar, and VarChar for Bit Data.
+By default, PowerBuilder trims spaces from the following datatypes: Char, NChar, Text, NText, Char for Bit Data, VarChar, NVarChar, and VarChar for Bit Data.